markdalgleish/cuecard/README.md

 });
 ```

-In this example you can now visit `http://localhost:3000` to view the presentation, and `http://localhost:3000/remote` to view and control it remotely.
+In this example you can now visit `http://localhost:3000` to view the presentation (visit this URL on the projector).

+Visit `http://localhost:3000/remote` to view and control it remotely (visit this URL on your iPad).

 ## Slideshow Content and Pre-Processors